 5. Continue to Show Your Interest

-Colleges want students who want them and show interest.
+Colleges want students who want them.
 There are lots of ways to show a college that you are interested, such as visiting (if possible), interviewing, or sending a letter or email to the admissions office describing any recent accomplishments and how you will contribute to the school.
 But don't call repeatedly to find out when admission decisions will be sent.
-And make sure that demonstrating interest matters (or welcomed) at the college or university.
+And make sure that demonstrating interest matters (or is even welcomed) at the college or university.
 You want to be remembered for being a great candidate for admission, not a pest.
 For more tips, see 4 Ways to Demonstrate Interest After Submitting Your Application.

 6. Visit Your Colleges if Possible, Especially Your Top Choices

-If you didn't get a chance to visit a college before you applied, now is a good time to do it--even if it has to be a "virtual visit".
+If you didn't get a chance to visit a college before you applied, now is a good time to do it — even if it has to be a "virtual visit".
 If in-person visits are not an option for you, continue to take advantage of the virtual programs and resources your colleges have available.
 Ask your admissions reps if you can schedule a call with current students, observe an in-person or online class, or meet with a professor.

 7. Interview with Your Top Choices

 Even if it is not required, consider scheduling an interview with a college representative or alumnus.
 Bear in mind that the interview is a two-way street – for the interviewer to learn about you beyond your application and for you to learn more about the school.
-For advice on interviewing strong see Ten Tips for Successful College Interviews.
+For advice on interviewing, see Ten Tips for Successful College Interviews.